The CH-7 stealth UAV was officially launched at the Zhuhai Airshow and attracted special attention from the press.

 In addition, the CH-7 stealth UAV's striking resemblance to the B-21 Raider bomber has once again sparked debate about the origin of China's technological advances, whether Beijing has copied American technology.
 According to Army Recognition.

-China has long been known to pursue reverse engineering by purchasing or copying secret foreign technology, especially from the United States, to speed up its weapons development, according to Army Recognition.
+Over the years, China has been said to have pursued reverse engineering by purchasing or copying secret foreign technology, especially from the US, to speed up the development of its weapons, according to Army Recognition.

 "This trend has been seen in various Chinese weapons programs, including the J-20 fifth-generation stealth fighter and the Y-20 heavy transport aircraft," according to Army Recognition.

-But despite all the doubts, China has rejected all foreign accusations and asserted that its defense industrial complex is strong enough to independently supply the military with high-tech products produced domestically.
-According to Army Recognition.
+But despite all the doubts, China denies all accusations from abroad and asserts that its defense industrial complex is strong enough to independently supply the military with high-tech products produced by the country itself, according to Army Recognition.

 “The combination of adaptation and innovation has allowed China to rapidly close the technology gap with the West in key areas such as stealth, unmanned systems, and long-range strike capabilities,” Army Recognition concluded.
 According to Army Recognition.